Installing SPEC CPU2006 Under Microsoft Windows

 In the table above, most of the results are blank, because we only ran 1 of the 12 integer benchmarks.

-There are also lots of dashes for the various portions of the system description, both at the top of the page and in the section that follows.
+There are also dashes or dummy values for several parts of the system description, both at the top of the page and in the section that follows.
 These dashes indicate that we have not filled in the fields that describe the hardware and software that we are testing.
-For information about these fields, please see config.html
+For information about these fields, please see config.html.
+Some fields have automatically been filled in, by sysinfo.

 HARDWARE